brewaa/stellar-checkout/README.md

 ## Wiki

-More examples can be found in the [StellarCheckout Wiki Examples](https://github.com/brewaa/stellar-checkout/wiki/Examples)
+More examples can be found in the [StellarCheckout Wiki Examples](https://github.com/brewaa/stellar-checkout/wiki/Examples) pages.

 ## Tip Jar